-- In a saucepan, combine sugar and cornstarch.
+- Preheat oven to 325°.
+In a saucepan, combine sugar and cornstarch.
 Stir in water until smooth.
 Cook and stir over medium heat until thickened and bubbly.
 Reduce heat; cook and stir 2 minutes longer.
 Remove from the heat.
 Stir in a small amount of hot filling into egg yolks.
 Return all to the pan, stirring constantly.
 Bring to a gentle boil; cook and stir 2 minutes longer.

 - Remove from the heat.
 Add lemon juice and butter; stir until butter is melted and mixture is blended.
 Pour hot filling into pastry shell.

 - In a saucepan, combine cornstarch and water until smooth.
 Cook and stir over medium-low heat until mixture is thickened, about 2 minutes.
 Remove from the heat.
 In a bowl, beat egg whites, vanilla and salt until foamy.
 Gradually beat in sugar, 1 tablespoon at a time, on medium speed until soft peaks form and sugar is dissolved.
 Gradually beat in cornstarch mixture, 1 tablespoon at a time, on high until stiff peaks form.

 - Spread evenly over hot filling, sealing edges to crust.
 Bake 18-20 minutes or until meringue is golden.
 Cool on a wire rack for 1 hour.
 Refrigerate pie for at least 3 hours before serving.
 Refrigerate leftovers.
 Yield: 8 servings.

 Enjoy this recipe with a sweet white wine such as Moscato or a sweet Riesling.